-Project Type Size Typical Pay Items All projects All Projects with waste material: 20401-0000 Roadway excavation CUYD 20441-0000 Waste CUYD Projects with borrow: 20420-0000 Embankment construction CUYD Refer to the Earthwork Representation Guidelines for more information.
+Project Type Size Typical Pay Items All projects All Balanced Projects: • 20401-0000 Roadway excavation CUYD Projects with waste material: • 20401-0000 Roadway excavation CUYD • 20441-0000 Waste CUYD (Use only with large volumes of excavation or a large percentage of the excavation will be wasted.
+Discuss with the project team before adding a pay item for waste.)
+Projects with borrow: • 20420-0000 Embankment construction CUYD Refer to the Earthwork Representation Guidelines for more information.